JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2023-04-11-biogpt_chat_jsl_en.md

 ## Description

-This model can answer clinical questions related to symptoms, drugs, tests, and diseases.
+This model is based on BioGPT finetuned with medical conversations happening in a clinical settings and can answer clinical questions related to symptoms, drugs, tests, and diseases.

 ## Predicted Entities